JayKayNJIT/excitons_visualization/README.md

 # excitions_visualization
-Automate the excitons visualization by using code Exciton through bash script

 This script follows a tutorial[1] provided by the official tutorial library of the full potential all electron DFT code Exciting[2].